cagov/odi-scaffold/README.md

 # Site scaffold

-This is a blank scaffold for a new site built with the CA Design System.
+This is a blank scaffold for a new site built with the <a href="https://designsystem.webstandards.ca.gov/">California Design System</a>.
 It contains standard sets of components most sites might use including headers, footers, page feedback at the bottom of every page.

 ## Static site generation